Best ETFs for Beginners in Australia: How to Start Investing (2026 Guide)

 For a full breakdown of every cost involved in ETF investing, read Everything You Need to Know About ETF Fees and Performance.

-Step 6: Understanding Tax
+Step 6: Understanding tax

 You don't need to be a tax expert on day one.
 But you should understand the basics before your first distribution lands.